intel/luv-yocto/documentation/luv/getting-started.md

 	sr0     11:0    1  1024M  0 rom
   	```

 	In the above example, the USB drive is detected at `/media` and is called `sdc`.
 Be very careful to correctly identify this.
-The sdc is less than 4GB, so we can be pretty sure we've identified the location;  and confirm that it's not mounted:
+The sdc is less than 4GB, so we can be pretty sure we've identified the location; confirm that it's not mounted:
 	```
 	$ umount /dev/sdc
 		umount: /dev/sdc is not mounted (according to mtab)
 	```

-6. Use the `dd` command to convert and copy; specify block size, if necessary:
+6. Use the `dd` command to convert and copy; you may need root privileges, or to specify block size.
+For more info on the `dd` command parameters please see https://en.wikipedia.org/wiki/Dd_(Unix)
 ```
-$ sudo dd bs=4M if=/some/local/luv-live-v1.2-rc1/luv-live-v1.2-rc1.img of=/dev/sdc && sync
+$ sudo dd bs=4M if=/someplace/local/luv-live-v1.2-rc1/luv-live-v1.2-rc1.img of=/dev/sdc && sync
 [sudo] password:
 18+1 records in
 18+1 records out
 78955008 bytes (79 MB) copied, 17.8973 s, 4.4 MB/s
-*for more info on the dd command parameters please see https://en.wikipedia.org/wiki/Dd_(Unix)

 ```

 7. The USB drive should now be ready to go!
-If you insert the drive on a live operating system, there will be two partitions named `'boot'` and `'luv-results'` respectively:
+If you insert the drive on a test system, there will be two partitions named `'boot'` and `'luv-results'` respectively:
-	* `boot/` -- contains all the files needed to boot the system
-	* `luv-results/` -- contains two directories:
+	1. `luv-results/` -- contains two directories:
-	1. `luv_results/parsed` -- contains the results (pass/fail) of the live tests
+		*  `luv_results/parsed` contains the results (pass/fail) of the live tests
-	2. `luv_results/raw` -- contains data useful for debugging
+		*  `luv_results/raw` contains data useful for debugging
+	2. `boot/` -- contains all the files needed to boot the system

-## Miscellaneous Info
+## About
-UEFI is Unified Extensible Firmware Interface, a BIOS-like bootloader environment with advanced platform-agnostic capabilities for testing and diagnostic reporting.
+Linux [UEFI](http://www.uefi.org/about) Validation is a BIOS-like bootloader environment with advanced platform-agnostic capabilities for testing and diagnostic reporting.

 ## Features